← All posts

 But for most job seekers, especially those between roles and watching their spending, an integrated platform that handles the full pipeline saves both money and time.
 Four-Leaf takes this approach.
 So does Career.io to a lesser degree.
 This isn't a sales pitch.
 It's a real consideration when you're comparing $20/month for everything versus $99 + $29 + whatever else for the same coverage from separate tools.

-The trend in this space is clearly moving toward integrated platforms.
+More tools in this space are moving toward integrated platforms.
 The question is whether any single tool can match the depth of the best specialists.
 Right now, the honest answer is "sometimes yes, sometimes not yet."
-But the gap is closing fast.

 Quick comparison